graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object; their type can be any for which {IsOutputType(type)} returns {true}:
-Scalar, Object, Enum, Interface, Union, some Tagged types, or any wrapping types of those.
+Scalar, Object, Enum, Interface, Union, output Tagged types, or any wrapping types of those six.

 For example, an interface `NamedEntity` may describe a required field and types such as `Person` or `Business` may then implement this interface to guarantee